Preimplantation genetic diagnosis: HLA matching

 Human leukocyte antigen (HLA) typing of embryos, so that the child's HLA matches a sick sibling, availing for cord-blood stem cell donation.
 The child is in this sense a "savior sibling" for the recipient child.
 HLA typing has meanwhile become an important PGD indication in those countries where the law permits it.
 The HLA matching can be combined with the diagnosis for monogenic diseases such as Fanconi anaemia or beta thalassemia in those cases where the ailing sibling is affected with this disease, or it may be exceptionally performed on its own for cases such as children with leukaemia.
 The main ethical argument against is the possible exploitation of the child, although some authors maintain that the Kantian imperative is not breached since the future donor child will not only be a donor but also a loved individual within the family.

 Cancer predisposition

 A more recent application of PGD is to diagnose late-onset diseases and (cancer) predisposition syndromes.
 Since affected individuals remain healthy until the onset of the disease, frequently in the fourth decade of life, there is debate on whether or not PGD is appropriate in these cases.
 Considerations include the high probability of developing the disorders and the potential for cures.
 For example, in predisposition syndromes, such as BRCA mutations which predispose the individual to breast cancer, the outcomes are unclear.
 Although PGD is often regarded as an early form of prenatal diagnosis, the nature of the requests for PGD often differs from those of prenatal diagnosis requests made when the mother is already pregnant.
 Some of the widely accepted indications for PGD would not be acceptable for prenatal diagnosis.

+For late-onset conditions

+A woman carrying the gene for early-onset Alzheimer's disease used preimplantation genetic diagnosis (PGD) to ensure that her child would not inherit this condition.
+Ethical questions arise regarding the decision to allow an individual aware of their own susceptibility to a late-onset disease to have a child free of the gene, despite the risk that the child may lose a parent prematurely.
+Some argue that this decision is ethical, asserting that the desire for reproduction is as legitimate for these individuals as for others seeking infertility services.
+Comparisons are drawn with other medical situations, such as assisted reproduction for individuals with HIV or other serious illnesses.
+Although the child may face risks of early bereavement, the argument put forth is that the psychological trauma does not render the child's life devoid of clear benefits.
+Therefore, assisting parents in reproducing in these circumstances is not considered to cause undue or unnecessary suffering to the child.